rj79/pynetstring/README.rst

   decoder = pynetstring.Decoder(maxlen=1024)

-The Decoder will raise TooLong exception as soon as it'll discover next string can't fit the limit.
+The Decoder will raise a TooLong exception as soon as it discovers that the next string can't fit the limit.

 **Stream decoding**

-pynetstring provides a StreamingDecoder class for cases when you need to decode a stream of very large netstrings where individual netstrings may not fit in memory or data should be processed before the entire netstring has been transmitted.
+pynetstring provides a StreamingDecoder class for cases when you need to decode a stream of very large netstrings where individual netstrings may not fit in memory or in cases where received data should be processed before the entire netstring has been transmitted.

 StreamingDecoder has an interface similar to Decoder class, but its feed() method returns parts of the decoded netstrings as soon as they are extracted.

-The end of each individual string is signalized with an empty bytestring in the sequence.
+The end of each individual string is signalled with an empty bytestring in the sequence.

-In order to the collect returned strings you should accumulate the fragments from the returned sequence until an empty binary string encountered.
+In order to collect the decoded strings you should accumulate the string fragments from the returned sequence until an empty binary string encountered.
-After each empty string in sequence you should start over accumulating outputs into a new string.
+After each empty string in the sequence you should start over accumulating outputs into a new string.

 For example, if feed() returns the sequence
 [ b'ab', b'cd', b'', b'!!!!', b'', b'', b'12' ] it means we have so far